Staffordshire Bull Terrier VS Collie

 Temperament and Lifestyle Fit

 Beyond physical traits, the temperament profiles of the Staffordshire Bull Terrier and Collie reveal which breed integrates more naturally into your daily life.
-Both breeds share an energy level of 3/5, meaning exercise demands are comparable.
-The Collie edges ahead in trainability at 4/5 compared to 3/5 for the Staffordshire Bull Terrier, suggesting faster learning during obedience training.
+The Staffordshire Bull Terrier is the higher-energy breed at 4/5 compared to the Collie's 3/5, meaning it demands more daily exercise and mental stimulation to remain well-behaved.
+Both breeds are equally trainable at 4/5.

 Cost of Ownership